haltu/muuri/docs/grid-options.md

   - Allowed values: `'move'`, `'swap'`.
   - Should the dragged item be _moved_ to the new position or should it _swap_ places with the item it overlaps when the dragged item is moved to another grid?

 Alternatively you can provide your own callback function where you can define your own custom sort logic.
-The callback function receives two arguments:
+The callback function has the following parameters:

 - **item** &nbsp;&mdash;&nbsp; _Muuri.Item_
   - The item that's being dragged.